-If the appeal is turned down by the Graduate School, further review by a committee near the end of each session is available to students.
+If the appeal is turned down by the Graduate School, a further review by an appeals committee can occur near the end of each session.
 The voting members of this committee are not from the Graduate School.
 Requests for second reviews of the appeals should be received in the Graduate School.